Ju777/THP_dev_w2d4_binary-trees/README.md

-# THP_dev_w2d4_binary-trees
-Javascript training : code binary trees
+# Javascript training : code binary trees
+## How to use ?
+1. Clone this repo.
+2. Open your Terminal.
+3. Launch : coming soon ...